 Vermilion is committed to a high standard of corporate governance practice.
 Strong governance is in the best interest of our shareholders and promotes effective decision-making at the Board level and throughout the company.
 The members of our Board of Directors, Vermilion’s highest governing body, are proven leaders who guide our management, ensure the continued integrity of our people and processes, oversee risk management, and position our company to deliver on our mission to consistently deliver superior rewards to investors, employees, partners and the communities in which we operate.

-Complete details related to Board governance can be found in our regulatory filings, particularly our annual Proxy Statement and Information Circular.
+Complete details related to Board governance can be found in our regulatory filings, particularly our annual Proxy Statement.

 Key highlights include the following: